arangodb/docs/3.10/installation-linux.md

 ---
 layout: default
-description: To install ArangoDB on Linux visit the Download page of the ArangoDB and download the correct package for your Linux distribution.
-Follow the instructions to use your favorite package.
+description: Download an installation or tar package, or use a package manager
 title: Installing ArangoDB on Linux
 ---
 Installing ArangoDB on Linux
 ============================

-To install ArangoDB on Linux:
+You can install ArangoDB on most common Linux distributions.
+The basic installation steps are:

-1. Visit the official [Download](https://www.arangodb.com/download){:target="_blank"} page of the ArangoDB web site and download the correct package for your Linux distribution.
+1. Visit the official [Download](https://www.arangodb.com/download){:target="_blank"}
+   page of the ArangoDB web site.

-   You can find binary packages for the most common distributions there.
-Linux Mint: please use the corresponding Ubuntu or Debian packages.
+2. Click the logo of the distribution that matches your operating system.
+   If you use Linux Mint, click Ubuntu or Debian.

+3. You can choose between different installation methods and packages:
+   - distribution-dependent installation packages (`.rpm`, `.deb`)
+   - tar packages (`tar.gz` archives)
+   - installation via a package manager

+4. Installation and tar packages: You may verify the integrity of a download by comparing the SHA256 hash listed on the website with the hash of the file.
+   For example, you can you run `openssl sha256 <filename>` or `sha256sum <filename>` in a terminal.

+   Package manager: Package managers verify downloaded packages automatically.

+5. Installation packages: Run the `.rpm` or `.deb` file and follow the on-screen instructions.

+   Tar packages: Unpack the archive, for example by running `tar -xzf <filename>`.

-2. Follow the installation instructions on the _Download_ page to use your favorite package manager for the major distributions.
-After setting up the ArangoDB repository you can easily install ArangoDB using _yum_, _aptitude_, _urpmi_ or _zypper_.
+   Package manager: Follow the installation instructions on the _Download_ page.
+   You may also use another package manager.
+After setting up the ArangoDB repository, you can easily install ArangoDB using _yum_, _aptitude_, _urpmi_, or _zypper_.

-{% hint 'info' %}
-In addition to installation packages (distribution dependent) a `tar.gz` archive is available starting from version 3.4.0.
-{% endhint %}

-After installation, you may start ArangoDB in several ways.
+6. You can start ArangoDB in several ways.
 The exact start-up command depends on your Linux distribution, as well as on the type of ArangoDB deployment you are interested in (_Single Server_, _Active Failover_, _Cluster_, _DC2DC_).

-Please refer to the [_Deployment_](deployment.html) chapter for details.
+   Please refer to the [Deployment](deployment.html) chapter for details.

 Securing your Installation
 --------------------------

 ### Debian / Ubuntu

 Debian based packages will ask for a password during installation.

 #### Securing Unattended Installations on Debian